-While putting a name and an age isn’t a must on your personas, it does help with visualizing a person behind the persona.
-Beth feels real as opposed to Persona #1.
-You and your team may be more likely to ask yourselves what that particular component of your customer base needs and wants when creating things like copy or design.
+While picking a name and age isn’t a must for personas, it helps visualize a person behind the persona.
+Beth feels real as opposed to “Persona #1.”
+You may be more likely to ask what that persona needs and wants when creating things like copy or design.

-- Average revenue per user
+- Average revenue per user;

-- Transactions per user
+- Transactions per user;

-- New versus repeat customers
+- New versus repeat customers;

-- Frequent customers
+- Frequent customers.

-Kahneman and Tversky ascribed this economic behavior to what they called Prospect Theory.
-People evaluate outcomes relative to some reference point – usually involving their current situation.
-Gains and losses are viewed through the prism of perceived outcomes instead of absolutes.
+Kahneman and Tversky ascribe this economic behavior to “Prospect Theory.”
+People evaluate outcomes relative to some reference point that usually involves their current situation.
+Gains and losses are viewed through the prism of perceived outcomes, not absolutes.